jg10545/patchwork/README.md

                                         num_parallel_jobs=6)
 ```

-If you provide a `logdir` argument, tensorboard logs will be stored for the loss function on `testfiles` as well as visualization on inpainting:
+Tensorboard logs will be stored for the loss function on `testfiles` as well as visualization on inpainting:

 ![alt text](docs/inpainting.png)